benpages/netlify_starter_site/src/blog/min-morning-routine.md

 <div class="container-sm">
   <h4>🕶️ Pro tip: Journal pre-input</h4>
   <p>Access your deepest, most creative thoughts pre-input.
 External stimuli like the news, the weather, or social media updates clutter your mind and make it difficult to retrieve ideas and concepts your subconscious distiled during the night.</p>
-  <p>So journal as early as in the morning as possible.
-Before you turn on your phone.
-Before you turn on the TV.
+  <p>So journal as early as in the morning as possible. <a href="https://twitter.com/PompPodcast/status/1533114599981170688" rel="noreferrer noopener nofollow">Before you turn on your phone.</a> Before you turn on the TV.
 Before you talk to anyone.</p>
   </div>
 </div>